liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 5. Define relationships between entities.

-6. Define a default order entities are to be retrieved from the database.
+6. Define a default order for entities to be retrieved from the database.

 7. Define finder methods that retrieve objects from the database using specified parameters.